 Is a supplemental financial aid application required at this school?

 No, the Free Application for Federal Student AID (FAFSA) is the only application required.

 Do you require parental information to determine a financial aid award package?

 No, only student information is required on the FAFSA.

 All admitted students are automatically considered for merit scholarships–no application required!
 To be considered for all other financial aid, students must complete the Free Application for Federal Student AID (FAFSA).

 Yes.
 All scholarships offered to incoming students are automatically renewed for a total of four years as long as you remain in good academic standing.

-No, there are no additional benefits offered through the Office of Student Financial Aid.
+No, no additional benefits are offered through the Office of Student Financial Aid.

 Carle Illinois College of Medicine does not offer fixed-rate tuition.
 As such, students may experience a slight increase in cost over the duration of their studies.
 Tuition and fees are approved annually by the University of Illinois Board of Trustees, typically at their January meeting.
 For students who have received Carle Illinois scholarships, the Student Progress and Promotion Committee reserves the right to increase scholarships accordingly.